-<< ISDA Master Agreement means the form of an International Swaps and Derivatives Association 2002 Master Agreement together with the relevant Schedule, entered into on or about the Issue Date between the Issuer and the Interest Rate Swap Provider.>>.
+<< ISDA Master Agreement means the form of an International Swaps and Derivatives Association 2002 Master Agreement together with the relevant Schedule, dated as of (...) entered into between the Issuer and the Interest Rate Swap Provider.>>.

 Article 21.3.
 Any referenced interest payments under the securitisation assets and liabilities shall be based on generally used market interest rates, or generally used sectoral rates reflective of the cost of funds, and shall not reference complex formulae or derivatives.